Global Freedom of Expression

 Case Summary and Outcome

-The Supreme Federal Court of Brazil held that the State is liable for injuries to journalists caused by police action when covering protests.
+The Supreme Federal Court of Brazil held that the State was liable for injuries to journalists caused by police action when covering protests.
 A journalist was hit in the eye by a rubber bullet when covering a protest and lost 90% of his vision in that eye.
 He sought compensation from the State and was successful in the first instance court.
 When the second instance court overturned the decision, holding that the State was not liable, he appealed to the Supreme Federal Court.
 The Court examined the rights to freedom of the press and to work, and the UN guidelines on the use of less-lethal law enforcement mechanisms, and awarded the journalist compensation for medical expenses, loss of earnings and pain and suffering.

 Facts

-Both Silviera and the State of São Paulo appealed the decision to the Court of Justice of São Paulo (TJSP).
-Judge Vicente de Abreu Amadei delivered the TJSP’s judgment and held that Silviera had not proven police abuse of excess force.
-The Court considered the “position of the victim in the midst of the turmoil, between the demonstrators and the police, observing his stay in the conflict site, to take pictures, in a situation of risk or assumed danger, to exclude the responsibility of the public entity”.
-Accordingly, the TJSP overturned the court of first instance’s decision and held that the State of São Paulo had no obligation to compensate Silviera.
+Judge Vicente de Abreu Amadei delivered the TJSP’s judgment and held that Silveira had not proven police abuse of excess force.
+The Court considered the “position of the victim in the midst of the turmoil, between the demonstrators and the police, observing his stay in the conflict site, to take pictures, in a situation of risk or assumed danger, to exclude the responsibility of the public entity”. [p.
+7-8]

 Silveira appealed the decision to the Supreme Federal Court (STF).